sopherapps/ckydb/README.md

   memory from the index file (a ".idx" file).
 The index is basically a map of `key: TIMESTAMPED-key`
 - The TIMESTAMPED-key and its value are stored first in a log file (a ".log" file).
 This current log file has an in-memory copy we call `memtable`
-- When the current log file exceeds a predefined size (4MBs by default), it is converted to a sorted data file (a ".cky" file) and `memtable` refreshed and a new log file created.
+- When the current log file exceeds a predefined size, it is converted to a sorted data file (a ".cky" file) and `memtable` refreshed and a new log file created.
 - The names of each ".cky" or ".log" file are the timestamps when they were created.
 Do note that conversion of ".log" to "cky" just changes the file extension.